Contrasting Morgan Stanley Direct Lending (MSDL) and Its Peers

-Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) is one of 671 public companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
-We will compare Morgan Stanley Direct Lending to related companies based on the strength of its institutional ownership, valuation, dividends, risk, profitability, analyst recommendations and earnings.
+Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) is one of 671 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Morgan Stanley Direct Lending to related businesses based on the strength of its earnings, risk, profitability, institutional ownership, dividends, analyst recommendations and valuation.

+53.8% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+25.1% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 |Gross Revenue